What Every Fashionable Bushi is Wearing This Season! (and next season too!)

 In a complete reversal from the usual flow of fashion, the Hitatare outfit began life as the daily wear of common labourers in Heian period Japan (794-1172 CE).
 It looked so comfortable that soon the nobles of the Heian court began to wear it as a jacket on cold evenings.

 When the Kamakura Bakufu ostensibly took over rule of the country in the late 12th century, the aristocracy and high-ranking military officials preserved the Court clothing of the Heian period.
-But at home or when traveling, even the highest up Japanese men wore Hitatare.
+But at home or when traveling, even the most exalted Japanese men wore Hitatare.
 In the Kamakura period, Hitatare was still casual dress.
 By the Muromachi period (1333-1573 CE), it was formal wear.

-Our pattern for Hitatare and Kataginu includes full-size pattern pieces and step-by-step instructions on how to construction Hitatare and Kataginu Sugata in a period manner (as well as directions for machine sewing).
-This pattern includes the hitatare (top), kataginu (sleeveless top), matching hakama (pants), kosode (undershirt) and shitabakama (drawers).
+Our pattern includes easy-to-follow, step-by-step instructions on how to construct Hitatare and Kataginu Sugata in a period manner (as well as directions for machine sewing).
+Includes the hitatare (top), kataginu (sleeveless top), matching hakama (pants), kosode (undershirt) and shitabakama (drawers).
 Also included are extensive historical notes on the origin and appropriateness of hitatare and kataginu, colour, embellishment, and fabric suggestions, and directions on how to get dressed.

 All you need is the shoes!

 Fits chests 34" to 54" and waists 28" to 50".
 All sizes in one envelope.